abrain/einsatzverwaltung/src/readme.txt

 Yes, you can find them on [our website](https://einsatzverwaltung.abrain.de/faq/).

 == Changelog ==

+= 1.7.2 =
+* Report list and Templates: Show sequential numbers as range if the report represents more than one incident
+* Fix: Shortcode `reportcount` did not take into account if reports represented more than one incident
+* Fix: Incident numbers would not have been correctly updated when changing the format
+* Accessibility: Add aria-current attribute to links to the currently displayed page

 = 1.7.1 =
 * Fix: Associations with reports were not removed when a Unit got deleted